Generic selectors

 The other venue that hosts South America’s fiercest derby is Boca Juniors’ home of La Bombonera, also known as the chocolate box, which undoubtedly has the most unique look of any stadium on this list.

-It is also world-famous due to the fact that it is one of the rare venues that shakes, not just metaphorically, but physically, due to the intense atmosphere created by the Boca supporters, who are among the most hardcore fans in the world, meaning acquiring tickets can be a challenge, but few venues are more worthy of a visit.
+It is also world-famous because it is one of the rare venues that shakes, not just metaphorically, but physically, due to the intense atmosphere created by the Boca supporters, who are among the most hardcore fans in the world, meaning acquiring tickets can be a challenge, but few venues are more worthy of a visit.

 5. Anfield